PixelBrownieSoftware/SuperRedSoulLibrary/README.md

 You can see it in action in this video: https://www.youtube.com/watch?v=DbsI_buUkCU

 ## SuperRedSoul
-sheildTimer: How long the shield will last.
+`sheildTimer`: How long the shield will last.
 Default value is 0.4.
-sheildDelay: How long the cooldown period will last: Default value is 0.5.
+`sheildDelay`: How long the cooldown period will last: Default value is 0.5.

 ## Enemybattler
 If you want the enemy to be affected by a deflected attack, add in a collider for them in the init() function.

 ## DeflectableBullet
 If you want to make a yellow/deflectable bullet, inherit this class.
-You can also change the way the bullet is deflected via overriding the onCounter(heart) function.
+You can also change the way the bullet is deflected via overriding `onCounter(heart)`.

 ## Inspirations
 The Mario & Luigi series: https://en.wikipedia.org/wiki/Mario_%26_Luigi